danielsaidi/website_danielsaidi/collections/_posts/2019/2019-04-05-generic-swift-protocols.md

 }
 ```

-The real stores are a bit different, but let's keep it simple here.
-With these protocols in place, I then implemented them, using `typealias` to specify the associated types.
+The real stores are a bit different, but let's keep it simple.
+With these protocols in place, I then created implemenations that used `typealias` to specify the associated types.

 Everything went great.
 I was really happy about finally being able to replace all old stores with these generic ones.
 So I tried to do just that, by creating a store property in my app.

-If you want to create an `ObjectStore` instance, you specify it just as you would with any other type:
+If you want to create an `ObjectStore`, you specify it just as you would with any other type:

 ```swift
 var store: ObjectStore